Get care

 The IRA limits the cost of all Part B and Part D covered insulins to $35 or less per one-month supply, regardless of what drug tier the insulin is on or what Part D coverage phase a member is in.
 For Part B insulins that are administered through durable medical equipment like pumps, the $35 monthly limit applies only to the insulin, not the cost of the equipment.

-All Medicare plans with prescription drug coverage now cover the full cost of many Part D vaccines, including shingles, hepatitis A, and hepatitis B. That means people with Part D plans will not have to pay a deductible, coinsurance, or any other cost-sharing for vaccines recommended by the Advisory Committee on Immunization Practices (ACIP), whether they are received in or out of network.
+All Medicare plans with prescription drug coverage now cover the full cost of many Part D vaccines, including shingles, hepatitis A, and respiratory syncytial virus (RSV).
+That means people with Part D plans will not have to pay a deductible, coinsurance, or any other cost-sharing for vaccines recommended by the Advisory Committee on Immunization Practices (ACIP), whether they are received in or out of network.

-$0 cost-share for Part D medications during the catastrophic coverage phase
+$0 cost-sharing for Part D medications during the Catastrophic Coverage stage

 The IRA limits the amount of money Part D plan members may spend out of pocket on their prescriptions per year.
-Once they reach the catastrophic coverage phase, which in 2024 begins when they have reached $8,000, and in 2025 begins when they have reached $2,000, in total out-of-pocket costs, they pay nothing for their medications until the beginning of the next calendar year.
+Once you reach the 2025 annual out-of-pocket threshold of $2,000, you enter the Catastrophic Coverage stage.
+During this stage, you pay nothing for your medications until the beginning of the next calendar year.

-- Now, they will pay nothing after they reach this limit until the next year begins.
+• Now, they will pay nothing after they reach this stage until the next year begins.

 Resources